gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 ### 6. User Sign Out (Example: Homepage Header)

-- **User Interface (e.g., `src/features/homepage/components/header.tsx` - Client Component):**
+- **User Interface (e.g., `src/features/homepage/components/hero-header/hero-header.tsx` - Client Component):**
     - A "Sign Out" button is present.
-    - This button is visible to authenticated users, determined by the `useAuth` hook.
+    - This button is visible to authenticated users, determined by the `useAuth` hook (specifically, checking if `user` from the session is present after `isSessionLoading` is false).
 - **Form Submission & Server Action (`src/features/auth/actions/auth.actions.ts`):**
     - Clicking the "Sign Out" button (which is inside a `<form>`) triggers the `signOutUserAction` Server Action.
 - **Service Call (`src/features/auth/services/auth.service.ts`):**